Terry Gilliam: 2010–2019

 In June 2014, Gilliam followed up on his success with Faust with a new ENO production of another opera by Berlioz, the rarely performed Benvenuto Cellini.

 After regaining the rights to the screenplay of The Man Who Killed Don Quixote, Gilliam restarted preproduction in 2008, with Johnny Depp still attached to the project.
 The film was to be reshot completely, with Rochefort's role recast.
 Michael Palin reportedly entered into talks with Gilliam about stepping in for Rochefort and playing Don Quixote.
-However, Gilliam revealed on the Canadian talk show The Hour on 17 December 2009, that Robert Duvall had been cast to play Quixote, before the film was postponed once again.
+However, Gilliam revealed on the Canadian talk show The Hour on 17 December 2009 that Robert Duvall had been cast to play Quixote, before the film was postponed once again.
 In January 2014, Gilliam wrote on Facebook that "Dreams of Don Quixote have begun again".
 At the Cannes Film Festival in 2016, it was confirmed that The Man Who Killed Don Quixote was going to be made, with Michael Palin and Adam Driver in starring roles.
 In March 2017, filming finally began, with Driver and Jonathan Pryce starring.
 On 4 June 2017, Gilliam announced that the shooting of the film was complete.
 The film premiered on 19 May 2018, as the closing film of the 2018 Cannes Film Festival (where it received a standing ovation), and was released in French theatres the same day.

+2020–present

-His production of Into The Woods, which he co-directed with Leah Hausman, premiered at the Theatre Royal, Bath in August 2022 to positive reviews.
+His production of Into the Woods, which he co-directed with Leah Hausman, premiered at the Theatre Royal, Bath in August 2022 to positive reviews.

+In June 2024, Gilliam announced the making of a new film called Carnival: At the End of Days.
+It was to star Depp, reuniting with Gilliam, along with Bridges, Driver, and Jason Momoa.
+Production was reported to begin in April 2025 according to Gilliam.
+Johnny Depp was to play Satan, and Jeff Bridges was play God in the film.
+In an interview in July of 2025 Gilliam stated that if the film was ever to be made it would require an extensive rewrite, as it no longer fit with the current world.
+In an October 2025 interview at the 58th Sitges Film Festival, Gilliam announced that he has shifted his focus away from Carnival: At the End of Days to resurrect his long dormant project The Defective Detective, as he is "more interested in a script I wrote thirty years ago for Paramount.
+There are new people at the studio now, and I have a new agent in Hollywood, and I'm trying to move the project forward.
+I'd like to direct it before I die.
+It's called The Defective Detective and it should be my last film."